Zakaria1986/DatabaseOperations/intro_to_sql.md

 Many of the different types of SQL databases have their own additional features, such as supporting unique data types, or in some cases restrictions, such as naming conventions, but they should all support the standard SQL features and commands.

-The SQL commands can be divided into three groups based on the type of functionality they provide:
+The SQL commands can be divided into sub-groups based on the type of functionality they provide:
 - DDL - used to define the structure of the database and its objects such as tables, schemas, and indexes.
 - DML - used to manipulate data within the database
 - DQL - commands to retrieve data from the database